grantm/perl-libxml-by-example/CONTRIBUTING.md

 - please comment with a "+1" to help vote for issues that are important to you

-- please DO NOT comment with a "+1", use the Subscribe button instead

 - please keep discussions on-topic, and respect the opinions of others